TheCaringPlace/Email/docs/user-guide/templates.md

 So for example to get the city from my contact's data I would use `{{contact.data.city}}` or to add the project name: `{{project.name}}`

-### MJML in Templates

-The templates are created using [MJML](https://mjml.io/).
-You can use the visual editor or open up source mode to make detailed edits.

 ### Template Types

 Templates come in two types: